ktbarrett/hdltypes/README.md

 ## Overview

 ?????????
+- uses VHDL datatypes as inspiration
+- value semantics rather than container semantics
+- code snippet?

 ## Installation

 ### Prerequisites

-There isn't a reason this project shouldn't work on *any* platform where a C++14 compiler and CMake is available.
+There isn't a reason this project shouldn't work on *any* platform where a C++14 compiler and CMake are available.
-There are currently no external runtime or testing dependencies.
-However, only Ubuntu 18.04 and Debian Testing are regularly tested.
+However, only Ubuntu 18.04 and Debian Sid are regularly tested.
 YMMV.

 - C++14 compiler
   - GCC 5.0